jdpond/webhook2flow/README.md

 ## How Does This Work (The Basics)

-When a system event occurs (examples; add a record, perform a query, update a record, a logic or time state change), by using a webhook, that system can make a request of another system using a standard web service interface.
-This utility allows your Salesforce system to service the requests of external systems directly in Flows without having to go through the hassle of setting up the &quot;web service&quot; (at least on the salesforce side).
+When a system event occurs (examples; add a record, perform a query, update a record, a logic or time state change), by using a webhook, that system can make a request of another system using a standard webhook interface.
+This utility allows your Salesforce system to service the requests of external systems directly in Flows without having to go through the hassle of setting up the &quot;webhook service request&quot; (at least on the salesforce side).
 It does so by making your flow the service handler.

 For this example, let&#39;s use GitLab - primarily because Gitlab (a DevOps Tool) by necessity MUST integrate with many other systems - both Cloud services and custom systems.
 They&#39;ve had the foresight to provide a mechanism for notifying external systems, requesting actions of external systems for just about every event the platform supports.
 Perhaps more importantly they&#39;ve done a great job of simplistically documenting each webhook for each event.
 Specifically, let&#39;s use what happens if a user is created on GitLab -[the &quot;User created&quot; system hook](https://docs.gitlab.com/ee/system_hooks/system_hooks.html).

-### Create the Saleforce Web Service Interface
+### Create the Saleforce request Interface

 Using Flow Builder, define the information you wish to exchange through this webhook.
 This can include both input and output information, though in this example we&#39;ll only be using input parameters.
 The Gitlab system hook  &quot;User created&quot; which HTTP POSTs the following information: